-The Council Plan, Connect 2017-22 sets out the council's vision, values and objectives and what difference this will make to the residents and communities of South Lanarkshire.
-A midterm review was finalised during 2020.
+The Council Plan 2022-27 sets out the council's vision, values and objectives and what difference this will make to the residents and communities of South Lanarkshire.
+The Council Plan which was informed by the views of South Lanarkshire residents and information from many other sources including local community plans, face to face discussions, online feedback, feedback from Community Groups, Community events and surveys was approved by Council in June 2022.

-The council is also a statutory Community Planning Partner and the Community Plan 2017-27 provides a common vision for the South Lanarkshire Community Planning Partnership and sets out how the partners aim to achieve that vision.
-An update of the plan was completed during 2020/2021.
+The council is also a statutory Community Planning Partner and the Community Plan 2022-32 provides a common vision for the South Lanarkshire Community Planning Partnership and sets out how the partners aim to achieve that vision.

-The council has set the framework for strong corporate governance by having a clear vision and values which are outlined in the diagram below: -
+The council has set the framework for strong corporate governance by having a clear vision and values which are outlined below: -